vokegpu/ekg-docs/source/in-dev.md

     }));
 ```

-All internal IO events are processed by the EKG update,
+The EKG update processes all internal IO events
 not all the time, only when inputs are fired.

 ```cpp